Is PEP Right for Me?

 - Know about PrEP.
 PrEP is a once-daily pill regimen that can help you stay HIV-negative.

 Where Can I Learn More about PEP?

 This article is not a substitute for sound medical advice.
-Talk with a healthcare provider about whether PEP is an option for you and to get guidance on use and effectiveness.
-Visit www.hrc.org/HIV for more resources on HIV prevention, treatment and care -- including HRC’s What Do I Do?
-A Handbook to Understanding Health & HIV.
+Talk with a knowledgeable healthcare provider to determine whether PEP is right for you.
+Visit www.hrc.org/HIV for additional information – including HRC’s What Do I Do?
+A Handbook to Understanding?
+Health & HIV.